dwajsman/wmdd_4935/week11/examples/auth/readme.md

 httpie a few times now i am going to use postman for this.

-to test the authenticated route in postman a header needs to be added, click on the 'headers' menu and add 'Autherization' as the key and 'Bearer secret' as the value, just like the image below.
+to test the authenticated route in postman a header needs to be added, click on the 'headers' menu and add 'Authorization' as the key and 'Bearer secret' as the value, just like the image below.

 ![postman image](./pman.png)

 after adding the header click SEND, and if everything works you should see the
 isAuthenticated: yes object like the image.